hzi-bifo/AMR_benchmarking/README.md

 4. [Kover 2.0](https://github.com/aldro61/kover) [[4]](#4).
 5. [Point-/ResFinder 4.0](https://bitbucket.org/genomicepidemiology/resfinder/src/master/) [[5]](#5), a direct association software based on AMR determinant database, was used as the baseline.

+All software methods, except for Kover, were benchmarked with adaption version.

 ### <a name="data"></a>Data sets

 - <a href="https://github.com/hzi-bifo/AMR_benchmarking/wiki/Species-and-antibiotics">Data sets overview</a>